Indiana Models and Innovations

 - Results: Program participants report an increase in HIV testing, an increase in condom use, and an increase in awareness of how to prevent the transmission of HIV.

 Updated/reviewed October 2018

 - Need: To help enroll and retain children and their families in health insurance in Noble County, Indiana.

-- Intervention: A school-based health insurance outreach program focused on connecting children to health insurance.
+- Intervention: A school-based health insurance outreach project focused on connecting children to health insurance.

 - Results: More than 600 individuals have enrolled in health insurance.